postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 Postman Flows is a dataflow language, which means Flows understands all kinds of values and associates types with data.
 Flows is a hybrid typed language, so it performs static type checking to provide features like auto-complete and early warning.
 Flows also performs some dynamic type checking during execution.

-Since most Flow programmers have a JavaScript or typescript background, or are programming in an API-First language for the first time, the vocabulary of the types closely resembles JavaScript and typescript.
+Since most Flow programmers have a JavaScript or TypeScript background, or are programming in an API-First language for the first time, the vocabulary of the types closely resembles JavaScript and TypeScript.

 ## Primitive values